ajb96817/rpnlatex/README.md

 A pre-built version is available here: https://ajb96817.github.io/rpnlatex

-To run your own local copy, download the latest release package from Github and unpack it, then open the 'index.html' file in a web browser.
+To run your own local copy, first download the latest release package from Github and unpack it.

-To host this from a webserver, simply copy all files to a location on the server and navigate to the URL in your browser.
+Due to browser security restrictions, you will need to set up a local webserver to serve the application files (it won't work using file:// URLs).
 No server-side dynamic features are needed on the webserver; it's only static files.

+A simple option, if you have Python installed, is to use the `http.server` Python module.
+From the directory you unpacked into, run `python3 -m http.server`.
+It will display a local URL you can use.

+Once you have the files available on a webserver, simply open `index.html` from your web browser.

+An alternative to a standalone webserver is to use `npm start` as described below in the "Building from source" section.
+This runs a built-in webserver (via [Vite](https://vite.dev/)) to serve up the application, and also lets you edit the source code if you want to make any changes or customizations.

+## Progressive Web App support

 If your browser supports Progressive Web Apps, you can use this as a PWA to get a little more screen space.
 For example: